petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 ## 'Repro packs'

-One tactic practiced by the open science community is to publish a ["reproducibility pack" or "repro pack"](https://lorenabarba.com/blog/how-repro-packs-can-save-your-future-self/) along with each scientific article.
+One practice popularized by the open science community is to publish a ["reproducibility pack" or "repro pack"](https://lorenabarba.com/blog/how-repro-packs-can-save-your-future-self/) along with each scientific article.
-These are great, especially when published openly.
+These are great, and I applaud anyone who publishes one, especially if they weren't required to do so.
 However, the name sort of implies that curating the repro pack is a distinct phase in the project that happens relatively later on.
 Continuous reproducibility would have us using a repro pack for the entire